NASA-Planetary-Science/AmesCAP/tutorial/CAP_Install.md

 > MarsPlot.py      activate         easy_install-3.8          pip              python3
 ```

-> Shall you need to modify any code, note that when you access the `Mars` tools above, those are **not** executed from the `AmesCAP/` folder in your `/Downloads` directory, but instead from the `AmesCAP` virtual environment where they were installed by pip.

 Double check that the paths to the executables are correctly set in your terminal by exiting the virtual environment: